Data manager

 Expiration periods

-E.g.: If you set your event to expire after 1 month, it is the same as setting it to expire after 30 days.
-Similarly, if you set it to 3 months, the data will expire after 90 days.
+Event expiration setup doesn't count months as calendar months but rather as 30-day periods.
+For example: If you set your event to expire after 1 month, it's the same as setting it to expire after 30 days.
+Similarly, if you set it to 3 months, the data expires after 90 days.

 Expiration date of the same event type

-You want to delete the data regarding when your customers visited your website after 30 days, but you want to keep the data regarding the page visits from Chrome forever; the setup should be:
+For example: You want to delete the data regarding when your customers visited your website after 30 days, but you want to keep the data regarding the page visits from Chrome forever.
+The setup should be:

 Data types

 You can define the correct data type for each attribute by clicking on the data type field.
 The data type affects how Bloomreach Engagement treats those values.
-When filtering data, for example, the data type will decide what type of operators will be shown by default to match that type.
+When filtering data, for example, the data type decides what type of operators are shown by default to match that type.
 It also affects how the values are shown in the customer profile.

 The following data types are available: